 All staff should be informed about the legislation with which they must comply.
-Knowledge of legislation and compliance obligations, including any changes to legislation and key Government policy, should be promoted through appropriate communication channels and provision of awareness raising or training, particularly for staff with responsibilities for monitoring and reporting compliance.
+Knowledge of legislation and compliance obligations, including any changes to legislation and key Government policy, should be promoted through appropriate communication channels and provision of awareness raising or training, particularly for staff with responsibilities for compliance, including implementing, monitoring, reviewing and reporting.

 Monitoring, review and remediation

-- Compliance with legislation must be monitored and non-compliance remedied and reported.
-Monitoring should include:
+Compliance with legislation must be monitored and non-compliance remedied and reported.

 - Annual review of the Legislative Compliance Register to ensure the key legislative provisions are current and actions taken are up-to-date and comply.

 Legislative non-compliance should be analysed to identify and address systemic or other issues and trends.
 Remediation should include preventive and other strategies designed to address immediate non-compliance incidents and reduce future risk.
 Misconduct should be addressed according to applicable policies and procedures.